axonasif/gearlock/README.md

 Feel free to create a fork and help make this project even better.

+Your commits should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) specification, otherwise it will be rejected.

 If you want to build GearLock then all you gotta do is running the following command:

 ```bash